-Banana or vanilla pudding is good in this and I know that would be just whichever you like.
+Banana or vanilla pudding are both good in this recipe, so use whichever you like.
 Any traditional or regular banana pudding I have eaten for years had both.
-When I was a child growing up it was always vanilla because everyone made their own puddings which of course would be vanilla...just filled with bananas once it was cold.
+When I was a child growing up it was always vanilla because everyone made their own puddings (which of course would be vanilla) just filled with bananas once it was cold.
 I could never stand a banana pudding where the bananas had turned dark!
 That has never happened in this instant pudding recipe!
-One reason I love it so much.
-You can shop for low fat and/or low sugar items to use in these.
+That's one reason I love it so much.
+You can shop for low-fat and/or low-sugar items to use in these.
 I have bought the sugar-free pudding but have not tried that yet.
 Maybe soon.

 |Serving size: 4oz|

 |Fat 12 g||18%|

 |Carbohydrates 22 g||7%|

 |Sugar 11 g|